 It’s fall, which means everyone is obsessed with pumpkin, right?!
 Yes, the obsession can get a little crazy, but this will make anyone a believer.
-I knew I wanted to post a few pumpkin recipes this fall, so I played around with last year’s butternut squash sauce technique and came up with something even better!
+I knew I wanted to post a few pumpkin recipes this fall, so I played around with a butternut squash sauce technique and came up with something even better!
+A pumpkin pasta sauce!
 It’s spicy, sweet, creamy, and I seriously can’t wait to make it again.
 Gahhh so good.

 But before I tell you how to make it, I just need to make a quick shout out to one of my best friends in the entire world who COMPLETED the CHICAGO MARATHON yesterday!
-If you follow me on Facebook or Instagram, then you might have seen this epic shot of her running down Wells St. So proud!!
+So proud!!

 Before serving, add a few of the fried sage leaves and an extra shake of red pepper flakes.